-Once outbound calls have been successfully distributed to an agent, use the value of configuration option prd-dist-call-ans-time to limit the time that a call rings on an agent desktop without being answered.
+Once outbound calls have been successfully distributed to an agent, use the value of the configuration option prd-dist-call-ans-time to limit the time that a call rings on an agent desktop without being answered.

-If T-Server has no dialing devices available at the time of a TMakePredictiveCall request, it attempts to queue the request for the duration specified in option max-pred-req-dly.
+If T-Server has no dialing devices available at the time of a TMakePredictiveCall request, it attempts to queue the request for the duration specified in the configuration option, max-pred-req-delay.
 If a dialing device becomes available, T-Server makes the call.
 If not, T-Server rejects the request.